 However, some scientific studies dating back to the 1980s show that for big bulks of text light background appears to be a more effective choice for the majority of users.
 Studying how advertising carriers worked, D. Bauer and C.R.Cavonius shared their explorations in the paper “Improving the legibility of visual display units through contrast reversal” (1980).
 In particular, they found that participants were 26% more accurate in reading text when it was featured with dark characters on a light background.

 Why may that be so?
-Jason Harrison from Sensory Perception and Interaction Research Group (University of British Columbia) explains this phenomenon the following way.
+Jason Harrison from Sensory Perception and Interaction Research Group (University of British Columbia) explains this phenomenon in the following way.
 People with astigmatism (which according to various stats present about 50% of the population) feel it harder to perceive white text on black than black text on white.
 Part of this has to do with light levels.
 With a bright display (white background) the iris closes a bit more, decreasing the effect of the “deformed” lens.
 With a dark display (black background) the iris opens to receive more light and the deformation of the lens creates a much fuzzier focus at the eye.
 So, based on this, if the interface presents a lot of copy and suggests a long-reading experience, a light background may feel more user-friendly.

 Accessibility is mostly defined as the ability of the web or mobile interface to reach as many people as possible and provide its functionality regardless of any discriminations.
 So, the decision “to use or not to use” has to be mostly grounded in users’ needs and preferences, not on their physical abilities.
 The color scheme is mentioned among the top factors affecting this aspect.
 Selecting the palette and color combinations, a designer needs to take into account the users of different ages, special needs, or disabilities which can also determine the choice of color for the background and layout elements.
 User research becomes a great help providing UX designers with data that helps to get closer to the target audience.

 Clarity defines the ability to see and distinguish all the core details on the screen or page.
-First of all, it deals with simplicity and intuitiveness of navigation: being able to scan the layout and find zones of information and elements of interaction, users don’t need to put much effort in getting what they need.
-If this aspect is not tested properly, it may lead to weak visual hierarchy and turn the screen into a complete mess.
-Contrast plays a big role here and color scheme becomes the foundation for it.
+First of all, it deals with the simplicity and intuitiveness of navigation: being able to scan the layout and find zones of information and elements of interaction, users don’t need to put much effort into getting what they need.
+If this aspect is not tested properly, it may lead to a weak visual hierarchy and turn the screen into a complete mess.
+Contrast plays a big role here and the color scheme becomes the foundation for it.
 To check, if the interface is clear and contrast enough, don’t forget about a good old trick of “blur effect” when you look at the screen or page in the blurred mode and check if everything vital is easily reached and noticeable.

-Responsiveness of the interface means that users get it usable and functional whatever it the device they use it on.
+Responsiveness of the interface means that users get it usable and functional whatever device they use it on.
 What looks stylish and appealing in Sketch n high-res professional monitor may transform into a dirty stain on the small low-res screen.
 Therefore, some color schemes looking nice at the design stage may lose their beauty in a variety of everyday conditions they are applied in.
 As color scheme directly influences color, shape, and copy perception, it should be tested on diverse devices before making the final decision.

 Web and mobile interfaces are used in environments that may be pre-supposed as typical if the target audience is researched carefully.
 For instance, concerning constant use under natural light, a dark background can literally create the effect of reflection, especially on glossy screens typical for tablets and smartphones.
 On the contrary, in conditions of a badly-lit environment, a dark background can take the light away from the screen which has a bad influence on navigation and readability.
-So, the issue of color combinations, contrast, and shades draw big attention here.
+So, the issue of color combinations, contrast, and shades draws big attention here.

 Checklist for color scheme selection

-With the factors mentioned above, we offer here a short checklist of basic steps to follow while selecting a general color scheme for web or mobile interface.
+With the factors mentioned above, we offer here a short checklist of basic steps to follow while selecting a general color scheme for a web or mobile interface.

 1. Define the purpose of the interface.
 Having determined the core points of the interface utility and problem-solving capacity, you make the choice of the color scheme more reasoned.
 If the UI is text-driven (a blog, news platform, e-reader, etc.), light background tends to be an effective choice.
 Light makes the screen airy and spacious and it will be easier to concentrate purely on the copy.
 On the other hand, if the interface is visually driven and moves around images rather than text, a color scheme with a dark or bright background may be a good solution as the colors of the images feel deeper and the general layout gets stylish or even luxurious look.

 2. Analyze your target audience.
-Definition and analysis of the target audience are the primary thing designer should do.
+Definition and analysis of the target audience are the primary things designer should do.
 Knowing who is your potential user and what they will want to get from the website or app sets the solid basis for a usable, useful, and attractive interface.
-Middle-aged and older people tend to prefer interfaces with the light color scheme as they find them more intuitive and navigable.
+Middle-aged and older people tend to prefer interfaces with a light color scheme as they find them more intuitive and navigable.
 Younger people often find well-performed interfaces with a dark background more original and stylish so that can be the way to involve target users.
 Teenagers and children are attracted to interfaces using bright backgrounds and funny details.
 The choice of color obviously depends on the nature of the interface functionality and content.
 But the preferences of the target audience are always a good clue to user-centered decisions.

 3. Research the competition.
 Another aspect to keep in mind is that your product isn’t going to appear one in a blue ocean.
-Vice versa, it will fight for user’s attention in conditions of great and dynamic competition.
+Vice versa, it will fight for the user’s attention in conditions of great and dynamic competition.
 The choice of the color scheme also becomes the way to make an app or website outstand and lead to such a precious first wish of interaction from the user’s side.
 Time spent on exploration of the existing products in the segment saves time and effort otherwise wasted on the redesign of ineffective solutions.

 4. Test, test, test.
 The points described above are convincing about a key thing to do: as the color belongs to the factors directly affecting usability and attractiveness of the interface, every design solution should be appropriately tested, in different resolutions, on various screens, and under diverse conditions.
 Testing reveals strong and weak sides of the color scheme before the product comes on the market, gets discussed, and loses the chance of stunning first impression if the design solution is inefficient.